Metnew/suicrux/docs/testing.md

 ## Jest

-Starter uses Jest for testing.
+The boilerplate uses Jest for testing.
 You can find more about Jest in [official docs](https://facebook.github.io/jest/).

 You can run tests using `npm run test` that is an alias to `jest --config=jest_config/jest.config.json --coverage --forceExit || true"`.

+### Configuring Jest

-Our Jest configuration in `jest_config/jest.config.json` looks like:
+Jest configuration in `jest_config/jest.config.json` looks like:
 ```json
 {
   "moduleFileExtensions": ["js", "jsx"],